Dogs play for a variety of reasons. Not only does it help them learn motor skills, but it also teaches our dogs about social structure.

 If you watch dogs play together, there is a natural back and forth to their interactions.
 No matter how rough the dog play looks to us in a balanced game, dogs will take turns and pause briefly in between play.

 So, if your dog meets a new friend and you’re not sure if they are having a good time, have a look for the following clues;

 - Look for loose body movements.
 Dog’s that are comfortable playing tend to be bouncy with relaxed limbs.
 The caveat to this is when dog’s first meet and are sizing each other up as a playmate.
 However, if they are comfortable with one another, they will quickly relax.

 - Dog’s that are enjoying their time together take turns.
-This doesn’t have to be equal as some dogs prefer to be chased or chase for example but a dog that’s enjoying the game will re-engage after a pause.
+This doesn’t have to be equal as some dogs prefer to be chased or chase, but a dog that’s enjoying the play behavior will re-engage after a pause.

-- If you think that your dog is not enjoying playtime look for signs of distress.
+- If you think that your dog is not enjoying play style, look for signs of distress.
 If your dog clings to you, looks scared or yelps, stop the game.

 How to spot a bully

 Not to be confused with bully breeds, the type of bully we’re talking about is a dog that likes to intimidate other dogs and doesn’t take no for an answer.
 Unfortunately, bullying in the dog community is common, and dog parks are prime spots for a bullying dog to pick on its victims.

 So how do you spot a bully, and what can you do to prevent it?
 None of us like to think of our dogs this way, but it’s important to be realistic.
 Signs to look out for include: